After working on cars for so many years, I have found that some parts don't need to be replaced. They just need a quick cleanup or repair!

 You can increase the life of a spark plug by several thousand miles just by cleaning and adjusting the gap.

 Cleaning a Spark Plug

-There is a normal build-up of soot, from thousands of explosions a day, that collects on the spark plug.
+There is a normal build-up of soot from thousands of explosions a day that collects on the spark plug.
 The thousands of explosions each day cause the electrode to slowly wear down.
-The gap increases, which in turn, effects the fuel economy of the vehicle.
+The gap increases, which in turn, affects the fuel economy of the vehicle.
 Cleaning the spark plug will restore it to like new.

 Clean the Spark Plug With Sandpaper

 Now that you have the spark plug out, using a piece of fine sandpaper (180 grit or higher) gently sand it.